August Burns Red: Leveler and Sleddin' Hill (2011–2013)

-On July 27, 2010, Brubaker stated that the band would be taking time off tour to write their next record, On February 12, 2011, the band announced via their official Facebook page that they had completely finished writing their new record and that they would be entering the studio on Valentine's Day.
+On July 27, 2010, Brubaker stated that the band would be taking time off tour to write their next record.
+On February 12, 2011, the band announced via their official Facebook page that they had completely finished writing their new record and that they would be entering the studio on Valentine's Day.
 In March 2011, the band announced that the record was finished, and that it was (at that point) time for mixing.
 On April 5, 2011, August Burns Red revealed the name of the record as Leveler.
-On May 16, 2011, the band released the song "Empire" as a preview before its release.
-They also later premiered three other songs: "Internal Cannon", "Divisions", and "Poor Millionaire", on May 31, June 6, and June 14, respectively.

 Leveler was released on June 21, 2011, in two forms; standard and deluxe.
 The deluxe version of Leveler contains four extra songs, including an acoustic version of the song "Internal Cannon".
 The album sold particularly well compared to their other releases, with 29,000 of its opening first week-copies being sold in the United States alone.
 These sales had the record land at position 11 on The Billboard 200 chart.
 After the release, August Burns Red took part on the main stage of the 2011 Vans Warped Tour.

 August Burns Red headlined their own Leveler tour on the first quarter of 2012 with Silverstein, Texas in July, I the Breather and Letlive as support acts.
 In 2012, August Burns Red embarked on a European tour with The Devil Wears Prada and Veil of Maya, and an American tour with Of Mice & Men and The Color Morale.

 August Burns Red released their first Holiday album, entitled August Burns Red Presents: Sleddin' Hill on October 9, 2012.

 On February 8, 2013, the band was officially announced as part of Warped Tour 2013 alongside Bring Me the Horizon, NeverShoutNever, Black Veil Brides, 3OH!3, Crizzly and Bowling for Soup.